DesireeSteffen/amazona/README.md

 4. Create Git Repository
 5. Added the featured products to the page
 6. Add Routing
    1. npm i react-router-dom
    2. create the route for the home screen
    3. create a router for the product screen
 7. Create Node.js Server
    1. run npm init in the root folder
    2. Update package.json set type: module
    3. Add .js to imports
    4. npm install express
    5. create server.js
    6. add start command as node backend/server.js from
    7. require express
    8. create a route for / return backend is ready
    9. move products.js from frontend to backend
    10. create a route for /API/products
    11. return products
    12. run npm start
 8. Fetch Products from the Backend
    1. set proxy in package.json
    2. npm install Axios
    3. use state hooks
    4. use effect hooks
    5. use reducer hooks
 9. Mange State by a Reducer Hook
    1. define reducer
    2. update fetch data
    3. get the state from the useReducer
 10. Add bootstrap UI Framework.
     1. npm install react-bootstrap bootstrap
     2. update App.js
 11. Create Product and Rating Component
     1. create Rating component
     2. Create Product Component
     3. Use Rating Component in Product Component
 12. Create Product Details Screen
     1. fetch product from the backend
     2. create 3 columns for image, info and action
 13. Create Loading and Message Component
     1. create Loading component
     2. use spinner component
     3. create message component
     4. create utils.js to define getError function
 14. Implement Add to Cart
     1. Create React Context
     2. define reducer
     3. create store provider
     4. implement add to cart button click handler
-15.
+15. Complete Add to Cart
+    1. check exist item in the cart
+    2. check count in stock in backend
-16.
+16. Create Cart Screen
+    1. Create 2 columns
+    2. display items list
+    3. create action column
 17.
 18.
 19.
 20.